 The usual reason for a DUI arrest, if you are not drunk, relates to inaccuracies in field sobriety tests and Breathalyzer tests.
 Regardless of the circumstances of your DUI arrest, it is a sure bet you are anxious, stressed, and fearful about your future.
 A conviction for a DUI can bring serious criminal penalties and trigger long-term consequences.

 Speaking to an experienced San Diego DUI defense lawyer can significantly minimize those penalties and consequences in many cases.
 The Law Office of Vikas Bajaj, APC understands the science behind DUI’s and will aggressively defend you.
-Call us today for a free consultation.
+Call us today for a an initial consultation.

 Charges Associated with a San Diego DUI